Brian Mast: Middle East

-I would encourage the other side to not so lightly throw around the idea of innocent Palestinian civilians, as is frequently said, I don’t think we would so lightly throw around the term ‘innocent Nazi civilians’ during World War II.
+I would encourage the other side to not so lightly throw around the idea of innocent Palestinian civilians, as is frequently said, I don't think we would so lightly throw around the term 'innocent Nazi civilians' during World War II.
 It is not a far stretch to say there are very few innocent Palestinian civilians.

 In February 2024, Code Pink protesters confronted Mast outside his Congressional office over his support for the Israeli invasion of Gaza.
-When a protester asked Mast “You haven’t seen the pictures of all the babies being killed?”, Mast replied “These are not innocent Palestinian civilians.”
-Mast said that “It would be better if you kill all the terrorists and kill everyone who are supporters.”
-Mast said that the “half a million people starving to death” should remove Hamas from power and install a pro-Israeli government in Gaza.
+When a protester asked Mast "You haven't seen the pictures of all the babies being killed?", Mast replied "These are not innocent Palestinian civilians."
+Mast said that "It would be better if you kill all the terrorists and kill everyone who are supporters."
+Mast said that the "half a million people starving to death" should remove Hamas from power and install a pro-Israeli government in Gaza.

 Following the fall of the Assad regime, Mast advocated for maintaining the Caesar Act rather than repealing it because of the Islamist nature of the new Syrian government.
-He also expressed his support for the establishment of an independent Kurdistan within what is currently Syrian territory, in recognition of the Kurds’ role in the fight against ISIS.
+He also expressed his support for the establishment of an independent Kurdistan within what is currently Syrian territory, in recognition of the Kurds' role in the fight against ISIS.
+During a November 2025 meeting with Syrian President Ahmed al-Sharaa, Mast discussed the future of Syria, emphasizing the need for peace, the defeat of ISIS and extremism, and heard al-Sharaa outline Syria's desire for economic reconstruction and foreign investment as a path to stability, though Mast did not change his position on sanctions after the meeting.

+In February 2026, as chairman of the House Foreign Affairs Committee, Mast headed a full committee hearing titled "Syria at a Crossroads: U.S. Policy Challenges Post-Assad," where he outlined ongoing security and political challenges facing Syria and U.S. interests in the region after Assad's overthrow.